michellejlin/lava/README.md

 1. Mac or Linux operating system.
 2. An internet connection.
 3. Python - This should come installed by default on most Mac and Linux operating systems.
-However if for some reason it isn't you can download it from (https://www.python.org/)
+However if for some reason it isn't you can [download Python](https://www.python.org/)
 4. If you are on a Mac operating system you need to have brew installed.
 Instructions for downloading and installing brew can be found at (https://brew.sh/)
 5. You also need a java runtime enviornment if not already installed on your computer this can be installed with brew (for Mac) with `brew cask install java` and with apt-get (Linux) via  `sudo apt-get install openjdk-8-jdk`